-On June 3, 2013, the Company acquired RAE Systems, Inc., a global manufacturer of fixed and portable gas and radiation detection systems, and software.
+On June 3, 2013, the Company acquired RAE, a global manufacturer of fixed and portable gas and radiation detection systems, and software.
 The aggregate value, net of cash acquired, was \$338 million.
 The acquisition was funded with available cash.
 See Acquisitions in Note 3 to the financial statements for further discussion.

-In December 2012, the Company entered into a definitive agreement to acquire Intermec, Inc. (Intermec) a leading provider of mobile computing, radio frequency identification solutions (RFID) and bar code, label and receipt printers for use in warehousing, supply chain, field service and manufacturing environments for \$10 per share in cash, or an aggregate purchase price of approximately \$600 million, net of cash acquired.
-Intermec is a U.S. public company which operates globally and had reported 2012 revenues of approximately \$790 million.
-The transaction is expected to close in the third quarter 2013, pending regulatory review by the United States.
-The acquisition is expected to be funded with available cash and the issuance of commercial paper.
-Intermec will be integrated into our Automation and Control Solutions segment.
+On September 17, 2013, the Company acquired 100 percent of the issued and outstanding shares of Intermec, a leading provider of mobile computing, radio frequency identification solutions and bar code, label and receipt printers for use in warehousing, supply chain, field service and manufacturing environments.
+Intermec was a U.S. public company that operated globally and had reported 2012 revenues of \$790 million.
+The aggregate value, net of cash acquired, was \$607 million.
+The acquisition was funded with the issuance of commercial paper.
+See Acquisitions in Note 3 to the financial statements for further discussion.

 In 2013, we are not required to make contributions to our U.S. pension plans.
-We plan to make contributions of cash or marketable securities of approximately \$155 million to our non-U.S. plans to satisfy regulatory funding standards.
-Cash contributions of \$143 million were made in the first six months.
+We plan to make contributions of cash or marketable securities of approximately \$160 million to our non-U.S. plans to satisfy regulatory funding standards.
+Cash contributions of \$151 million were made in the first nine months.
 The timing and amount of contributions to both our U.S. and non-U.S. plans may be impacted by a number of factors, including the funded status of the plans.

-During the second quarter of 2013, the Company repurchased \$463 million of outstanding shares.
-Under the Company's previously reported \$3 billion share repurchase program, \$1 billion remained available as of June 30, 2013 for additional share repurchases.
+During the third quarter of 2013, the Company repurchased \$167 million of outstanding shares.
+Under the Company's previously reported \$3 billion share repurchase program, \$0.8 billion remained available as of September 30, 2013 for additional share repurchases.
 Honeywell presently expects to repurchase outstanding shares from time to time during 2013 to offset the dilutive impact of employee stock based compensation plans, including future option exercises, restricted unit vesting and matching contributions under our savings plans.
 The amount and timing of future repurchases may vary depending on market conditions and the level of operating, financing and other investing activities.